markusfleck/PARENT/README.md

   to "test_system/sample_output/sample_output_MIE.txt" and
   "test_system/sample_output/sample_output_MIST.txt" respectively,
   this might well be due to machine precision and therefore be perfectly okay.
-  Generally perform multiple of these test and check that you are constantly getting the same results.
+  Generally perform multiple of these tests and check that you are constantly getting the same results.
 If this is not the case, that means that your system is not executing the code in a proper manner (run condition).

   After executing the "run.sh" script, the compiled executables are located in the folder "exec".
 If this is not the case, you should check the file "output/log.txt" to see what went wrong.
-  For compilation, the "Makefile" is processed by "run.sh", so this is where you might want to start troubleshooting (or maybe fine tuning).
+  For compilation, the "Makefile" in the top directory is processed by "run.sh", so this is where you might want to start troubleshooting (or maybe fine tuning).